syne-tune/syne-tune/README.md

    report(train_acc=train_acc, epoch=epoch)
 ```
 reports artificial results obtained in a dummy loop.
-In addition to user metrics, SageMaker Tune will automatically add the following metrics:
+In addition to user metrics, Syne Tune will automatically add the following metrics:

-* `smt_worker_timestamp`: the time stamp when report was called
+* `st_worker_timestamp`: the time stamp when report was called
-* `smt_worker_time`: the total time spent when report was called since the creation of the reporter
+* `st_worker_time`: the total time spent when report was called since the creation of the reporter
-* `smt_worker_cost` (only when running on SageMaker): the dollar-cost spent since the creation of the reporter
+* `st_worker_cost` (only when running on SageMaker): the dollar-cost spent since the creation of the reporter

 **Model output and checkpointing (optional).**
 Since trials may be paused and resumed (either by schedulers or when using spot-instances),